-What is a Trigger Point Injection (TPI)?
+What are Trigger Point Injections (TPI)?

+At CHANGEpain, we use 0.9% saline solution, which has the same concentration as your blood.
 We use saline rather than other medications such as lidocaine or steroids to reduce possible side effects.
 There is evidence that saline injections have effective outcomes in pain reduction.

 Trigger points can irritate nerves and cause pain.
 Scar tissue, loss of movement and weakness may develop over time if they are left untreated.
 Trigger Point Injections have been proven to be an effective method of relaxing muscles and improving soft tissues, and reducing pain.

 Your doctor will physically examine you and ask you where you pain is.
 The doctor will insert a needle into the points he or she identifies as causing the pain problem.
 Often the needling sites are not where pain is felt.
 For example, low back pain often comes from trigger points in the abdomen rather than the back.
 The body is all connected!

 After TPI, we expect that your muscles and fascia will relax and your pain will decrease.

 Risks mainly depend on the injected areas.
 Your doctor will discuss these risks with you.
 Side effects may include: